-Click on this icon to toggle the display of paragraph markers (1) throughout the document.
-Click on this icon to display a selection of colors, and select one to use as the background color for the selected block of text.
+¶ Click on this icon to toggle the display of paragraph markers $(\P)$ throughout the document.
+Fill - Click on this icon to display a selection of colors, and select one to use as the background color for the selected block of text.
 If you want to clear the background color, select the 'No Color' option.
 If you want to use a color that is not offered in the selection, click on the 'More Colors' option and select or define the color you require.
-Click on this icon to align the left ends of the selected lines of text with the left margin of the page.
-Click on this icon to align the centers of the selected lines of text with the vertical center of the page.
-Click on this icon to align the right ends of the selected lines of text with the right margin of the page.
-Click on this icon to align the ends of the selected lines of text with the left and right margins of the page.
-Click on this icon to display a list of conventional line spacings, and options to customize line spacing and paragraph spacing.
-1.0) 1.5) set the line spacing in the highlighted text to the selected value 2.0) 3.0) Line Spacing Options - display the 'Paragraph Spacing' dialog, on which you set the line spacing within the paragraph to one of three standard spacings, or to a point-spacing that you define, or to a multiple line spacing that you define; you can also set extra spacing to apply before and/or after the paragraph Click on this icon to display a list of options for adding borders to the table cells you have selected - individual cells, groups of cells, rows, columns or the whole table.
+Left Alignment Click on this icon to align the left ends of the selected lines of text with the left margin of the page.
+Center Alignment Click on this icon to align the centers of the selected lines of text with the vertical center of the page.
+Right Alignment Click on this icon to align the right ends of the selected lines of text with the right margin of the page.
+Left and Right Alignment Click on this icon to align the ends of the selected lines of text with the left and right margins of the page.
+Line Spacing ‡≣ ▼ Click on this icon to display a list of conventional line spacings, and options to customize line spacing and paragraph spacing.
+1.0 ) 1.5 ) set the line spacing in the highlighted text to the selected value 2.0 ) 3.0 ) Line Spacing Options - display the 'Paragraph Spacing' dialog, on which you set the line spacing within the paragraph to one of three standard spacings, or to a point-spacing that you define, or to a multiple line spacing that you define; you can also set extra spacing to apply before and/or after the paragraph Borders and Shading Click on this icon to display a list of options for adding borders to the table cells you have selected - individual cells, groups of cells, rows, columns or the whole table.
 Other table-formatting options are available from the 'Table' option.
-Bottom Border - convert the gridline to a black border along the bottom of the selected cell(s) Top Border - convert the gridline to a black border along the top of the selected cell(s) Left Border - convert the gridline to a black border along the left edge of the selected cell(s) Right Border - convert the gridline to a black border along the right edge of the selected cell(s) No Border - remove any borders around and between the selected cells All Borders - convert the gridline to a black border around the selected cell(s) and - for multiple cells - between the selected cells Outside Borders - convert the gridline to a black border around but not between the selected cells Inside Borders - convert the gridline to a black border between but not around the selected cells Inside Borders - convert the gridline to a black border between but not around the selected cells Insert Table - display the 'New Table' dialog and specify how many rows and defaults to showing the gridlines

-- View Gridlines toggle between showing and hiding the pale blue table outlines on the screen display; the gridlines are not printable, so if you want to show borders on the table in the printed document, add cell borders - Borders and Shading display the 'Cell Shading' dialog, through which you identify which grouping of table cells to shade and the depth of shading to apply
+Bottom Border - convert the gridline to a black border along the bottom of the selected cell(s) Top Border - convert the gridline to a black border along the top of the selected cell(s) Left Border - convert the gridline to a black border along the left edge of the selected cell(s) Right Border - convert the gridline to a black border along the right edge of the selected cell(s) No Border - remove any borders around and between the selected cells All Borders - convert the gridline to a black border around the selected cell(s) Outside Borders - convert the gridline to a black border around but not between the selected cells Inside Borders - convert the gridline to a black border around but not around the selected cells defaults to showing the gridlines • View Gridlines - toggle between showing and hiding the pale blue table outlines on the screen display; the gridlines are not printable, so if you want to show borders on the table in the printed document, add cell borders • Borders and Shading - display the 'Cell Shading' dialog, through which you identify which grouping of table cells to shade and the depth of shading to apply